eTilbudsavis/native-android-sdk/README.md

 			}
 		};

-You are now ready to get some information from eTilbudsavisen.dk, lets try getting a catalog list:
+You are now ready to get some information from eTilbudsavisen.dk, the api request goes via the eta object.
+Lets try getting a catalog list:

-	api.request("/api/v1/catalog/list/", requestListener);
+	eta.api.request("/api/v1/catalog/list/", requestListener);

 Wow, that was easy, less that 15 lines of code and you got a catalog list ;-)